Vanillariis/WaterCubes/README.md

 Game Features:
 - The enemies are spawned randomly enhancing replayability.
--	The difficulty of the game changes with time.
+-	The difficulty of the game changes with time, if the player is not fast enough.
 -	The game keeps track of level and score
 -	The game has a Win and Lose screen where the user is able to choose between either playing again or quit the game.